 Eviction because of rent arrears

-If you have rent arrears because you're waiting for a housing benefit decision, you should let your landlord know what's happening.
-Make sure you have handed in all the information the council requires to process your form and keep a note of any contact you have if you are trying to chase the housing benefit department.
+If you have rent arrears because you're waiting on a decision about your benefit claim you should let your landlord know what's happening.
+Make sure you have handed in all the information required to process your claim and keep a note of any contact you have if with the benefits team.

-If you are not expecting housing benefit to cover the rent arrears, you should make an arrangement to clear the arrears.
+You will still need to make an arrangement to clear the arrears.
 Make sure this is affordable and you can keep to the arrangement.
 If you can prove that you can stick to the arrangement, you are far less likely to be evicted.

 You can find out more about dealing with rent arrears here.

 Eviction due to antisocial behaviour